IvoHSB/React-project/README.md

 The edit form has filled-in fields with the profile data, while the create form has completely cleared fields.<br />
 After continue redirect to profile page.

+### 404 Page

+404 page is a static page with one button which leads to the home page.

+## Auth

+Home Page - Everyone has access.
+Projects Page - Everyone has access.
+Project Details Page - Everyone has access.
+Add and Edit Project - Only logged in users.
+About Page - Everyone has access.
+Contact Us Page - Everyone has access.
+Register Page - Only logged in users.
+Login Page - Only logged in users.
+Profile Page - Everyone has access.
+Edit Profile Page - Only logged in users.